basemkhirat/dotapp-core/README.md

 A tiny, light-weight and full-featured nodejs framework built on express.js with minimum dependencies.

-DOTAPP is shipped with combination of open sources libraries which are fully integrated to save the development time and efforts like users, roles an media.
+DOTAPP is shipped with combination of open sources libraries which are fully integrated to save the development time like users, roles an media.

 ## Requirements